-SCM relies on technology and data analytics to track inventory levels, monitor supplier performance, and optimise supply chain processes.
+SCM relies on technology, procurement tools and data analytics to track inventory levels, monitor supplier performance, and optimise supply chain processes.
 With an effective supply chain management strategy, businesses can improve efficiency, reduce costs, mitigate risks, and improve customer satisfaction, leading to increased profitability and sustained growth.

 Why is Supply Chain Management Important?